 When the program accepts the COA decision to place it on conditional accredited status or when the outcome of the reconsideration hearing is to uphold the COA decision (see reconsideration policy), the program must submit a restoration report.
-When the restoration report is received, the COA reviews it along with all previously submitted materials.
-The COA takes one of four actions:
+When the restoration report is received, the COA reviews it along with all previously submitted materials.the COA takes one of the following actions:

 - Restore Accredited Status.
 The COA review of the program’s restoration report finds that the program has taken corrective action and is in compliance with all standards.
 No further action is required.

 - Restore Accredited Status and Request a Progress Report.
 The request includes a due date and indicates whether the report will be reviewed by the program’s accreditation specialist or associate and/or the COA.